A bit about history… or maybe all of it?

 Several friends of mine had a look at it and suggested I upload it on my blog.
 I could not find a way to make a picture file out of my word document.
 When I copied it into Photoshop only half the picture would appear.

 Allow me to explain the set up a bit.
 The first line, the green one is divided into sections of billions of years.
 The top end I have marked red.
-This small section of red is magnified in the red line on the right, which is divided in 100 millions of years.
-The top end is blue, which then is magnified in the blue line on the right, which divided into sections of 1 million years.
+To the right and next to the green line this small part of red is shown magnified as the red line, which is divided in 100 millions of years.
+The top end is blue, which then is expanded in the blue line on the right, which divided into sections of 1 million years.
 Got the gist?

 Summary of Ice Ages